CBKassir/Balancer/README.md

 Overaching Idea: A physical system to realistically simulate any control system algorithm.

-Here, this is a classic bearing balancer.
+Here, this is a classic bearing balancer with computer vision feedback.
 While every version I've seen uses 3 or 4 stepper motors, I thought, "Why not do it with 2?".
 The challenge with using 2 is the slower robot speed between position transitions, making it a discrete control problem with low sampling rates.